 - Will you keep your home, put your stuff in storage, or get rid of it all?

-- Are you comfortable stopping every time you want a snack or need to use the restroom, or do you want everything at your fingertips when rolling down the road?
+- Are you able to make frequent stops while traveling to different locations, such as getting a snack or using the restroom?
+Or do you want everything at your fingertips when rolling down the road?

-- Can you handle living with your spouse or partner 24/7 in a small space?
+- Do you think you can handle living with your spouse or family in a small space?

-- What is your comfort level when it comes to savings and income?
+- What is your savings and income situation?

 - Are you willing to take seasonal jobs or work part time to save on rent by workamping?

-For a fruther dose of inspiration to help get you started, watch the documentary “I’m Fine, Thanks” for an enlightening look at complacency in America.
+For another dose of inspiration to help get you started, watch the documentary “I’m Fine, Thanks” for an enlightening look at complacency in America.